 Read Also: Have You Seen Nigeria: Lagos

-Red Door Gallery – 51 Bishop Oluwole St, Lagos
+Red Door Gallery – 51 Bishop Oluwole Street, Lagos

 Signature Beyond Art Gallery – 107, Awolowo Road, Ikoyi, Lagos.

-Nature: Located on Lekki Express way (between Chevron and Victoria Garden City) is Lekki Conservation Centre – a must visit for every lover of nature.
-The conservation park sits on 78 hectares of protected land, part of which includes a nature reserve, the longest canopy walk in Africa, a family park, 96-seater gazebos and 6-8 seater family Huts, a wild life of Monkey, reptiles and other animals.
+Nature: When it comes to experiencing controlled nature and wildlife in Lagos, Lekki Conservation Centre is the place to visit.
+It is located along Lekki Expressway (between Chevron and Victoria Garden City) and is must visit for nature lovers.
+The conservation park sits on 78 hectares of protected land, part of which includes a nature reserve, the longest canopy walk in Africa, a family park with various games, 96-seater gazebos and 6-8 seater family huts, a wildlife of Monkey, reptiles and other animals.

 Lufasi Nature Park – Lekki Epe expressway

 Nightlife: Lagos is the capital of bubbly nightlife in Africa and with a long list of nightclubs, bars, and restaurants around, you can never be bored with night hangouts.
 Here are some nightlife spots in Lagos;

 Sappers Water Front – Bonny Camp.

 Silent Disco – Chase Mall, Adetokunbo Ademola, Victoria Island

 Ember Creek – 32 Awolowo Road, Ikoyi, Lagos.